††††† RELATES TO: KRS 218A.205, 311.450(2)

 ††††† (b) Be approved by the American Podiatric Medical Association/Council on Podiatric Medical Education (APMA/CPME), except if the course provider or the licensee that intends to take a course has requested and received board approval of the course under Section 6 of this administrative regulation prior to the course's presentation.

-††††† (2) A Category B continuing education hour shall relate to non-podiatric medical issues or general practice issues and shall be earned by attendance at or participation in:
+††††† (2) A Category B continuing education hour may relate to non-podiatric medical issues or general practice issues and may be earned by attendance at or participation in:

 ††††† (a) Home study courses;